JamieT966/project-portfolio-1/README.md

 **The Steps I Took To Deploy on GitHub Pages:**

 1. Went to github.com
-2. Under Repositories click on desired project.
+2. Under Repositories click on the desired project.
 3. Click on Settings just over the green Gitpod button.
-4. On left navigation menu, find and click Pages.
+4. On the left navigation menu, find and click Pages.
 5. Under Source, change Branch to main and the files to /root and click save.
-6. Wait a few minutes and you're repository will be live on Github Pages.
+6. Wait a few minutes and your repository will be live on Github Pages.

 ![Your Repository was Published](media/published.PNG)